Eagles and dragons in the Neoclassical entrance to Villa Borghese from Porta del Popolo

 Eagles and dragons at Villa Borghese

-This large Villa (see the plate by Giuseppe Vasi) was immediately outside the walls of Rome,
+This large villa is situated immediately outside the walls of Rome,

 from Porta del Popolo to Porta Pinciana.
-Dragons and eagles are everywhere in the large park.
+Dragons and eagles are everywhere in the palace, some minor buildings and the gardens.

 Stucco decoration of the ceiling of the portico